,

 Hike

-From the Desert Queen Well windmill, the trail turns northward towards the large granite boulders of the Wonderland of Rocks and ends at Joshua Tree’s finest remaining historic gold stamp mill.
+From the Desert Queen Well windmill, the trail turns northward toward the large granite boulders of the Wonderland of Rocks and ends at Joshua Tree’s finest remaining historic gold stamp mill.

 For a bit more info on the Wall Street Mill, see these PDF drawings by the NPS Historic Mining Initiative Recording Project produced by Ruth Connell in the Summer of 1991.